As for now, DBaaS is only offered on Virtual Servers. Cloud Cubes may be used in the future as well.

 max_connectionsthemselves in the future is an option.

-The number of standby nodes (in addition to the master) doesn’t really matter.
+The number of standby nodes (in addition to primary node) doesn’t really matter.
 If you have one or ten makes no difference.
-Synchronous modes are slower in write performance due to the increase in latency for communication between master and standby.
+Synchronous modes are slower in write performance due to the increase in latency for communication between a primary node and a standby node.

 If you're receiving an error message

 Parameter out of bounds: The recovery target time is before the newest basebackup., please check the